Sangha (monk): Legends

-Conquered the Water Demon
+Conquering the Water Demon

 There are many bizarre legends about the Great Sage of Sizhou among Sizhou folks.
 It is also said that when there were frequent floods in Sizhou, the Great Sage of Sizhou used exercises and built Lingrui Temple to subdue the water demon.

 During the Song and Yuan dynasties, he became a revered figure known for his power to prevent floods and even exert control over the three-legged water demon, Wuzhiqi (巫支祁), who controlled the waters of the Huai and Guo rivers.

-The Ming dynasty historian Tao Zongyi's book Record of Plowing in the Fields of a Southern Village states that the Great Sage of Sizhou trapped Shuimu under the Sizhou Pagoda.
+The Yuan and Ming-era scholar Tao Zongyi's c.
+1366 book Nancun Chuogeng Lu states that the Great Sage of Sizhou trapped Shuimu under the Sizhou Pagoda.
 Shuimu is a variation of the ancient water demon Wuzhiqi.
 According to folklore, she walks along Sizhou road carrying two buckets of water.
 The buckets contain water from all over the world.
 When the water is poured out, the southeastern half of the wall will transforms into a vast ocean.
 During this time, the Great Sage of Sizhou, stationed in the area, approached Shuimu to request water and drank all buckets of water with his mouth.
 She was shocked and fought fiercely with him.
 In the battle between the monk and Shuimu, Shuimu was eventually defeated and imprisoned beneath the Sizhou Pagoda.
 This type of story model later evolved into the Legend of White Snake or The Flooding of Jinshan Temple, in which Bai Suzhen (the white snake) fights with Fahai.